 - Soak the tapioca in the water for 30 minutes. (see note)

-- In a saucepan, mix the almond milk, salt and honey together.
+- In a saucepan, mix the oat milk, salt and honey together.

 - Without draining, add the soaked tapioca to the milk and honey.

-- Over medium flame, bring the mixture just to a boil, whisking very frequently.
+- Over medium flame, bring the mixture just to a boil, whisking constantly.

 - Reduce the heat to low and cook, stirring often, for 10 to 12 minutes, until the tapioca has thickened, and the pearls are soft and translucent.